AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

     nano .ssh/authorized_keys
     # Copy your public key into this file
     # to save the file press ctrl + x and the confirm with y
-    # afterwards exit from triton
+    # afterwards exit from Triton
     exit

-Now, to connect to triton you can simply type:
+Now, to connect to Triton you can simply type:

 ::